grnet/snf-image-creator/docs/usage.rst

     --disable-sysprep=SYSPREP
                           prevent SYSPREP operation from running on the input media
-    --print-sysprep-params
+    --install-virtio=DIR  install VirtIO drivers hosted under DIR (Windows only) --print-sysprep-params
-                          print the needed sysprep parameters for this input media
+                          print the defined system preparation parameters for this input media
     --sysprep-param=SYSPREP_PARAMS
-                          Add KEY=VALUE system preparation parameter
+                          add KEY=VALUE system preparation parameter
-    --no-sysprep          don't perform any system preparation operation --no-shrink           don't shrink any partition
+    --no-sysprep          don't perform any system preparation operation --public              register image with the cloud as public --allow-unsupported   proceed with the image creation even if the media is not supported
-    --public              register image with the cloud as public --tmpdir=DIR          create large temporary image files under DIR
+    --tmpdir=DIR          create large temporary image files under DIR

 Most input options are self-describing.
 If you want to save a local copy of